We're an affiliate

 However, dogs can be very good at hiding pain, and sometimes when they walk sideways it’s because the pain has become too much to mask.

-Sidewinding in dogs can also be an attempt of moving at an angle that offers the least amount of pressure on the affected leg.
+Sidewinding in dogs can also be an attempt to move at an angle that offers the least amount of pressure on the affected leg.

 5. Irritation From the Collar or Harness